-Over the past 12 months the workstream has held several meetings and has met a group of autistic adults to seek their views on the challenges of gaining employment.
+The workstream held several meetings and met a group of autistic adults to seek their views on the challenges of gaining employment.

 - Clear leadership and supportive networks